Man Unable to Win Damages for Emotional Harm of an Unplanned Parenthood

 The Trial Judge determined that the Plaintiff should not be allowed to pursue these other causes of action because there were no grounds to support his claim of emotional hardship, such as sexual battery.
 The Court of Appeal summarized the Trial Judge’s finding, concluding “In other words, the motion judge found that PP’s sense of violation arose not from the sexual touching to which he ostensibly consented, but from the spoiling of his later plans by the birth of an unplanned child.”

 If you are involved in a dispute over paternity or child support, your first step should be to understand your rights and obtain the best possible child support arrangement for your children.
-Arbesman Hamilton LLP and its predecessors have been helping clients in Toronto since 1953.
+NULaw and its predecessors have been helping clients in Toronto since 1953.
 Our lawyers provide clear, practical advice so that clients can make informed decisions about their parental rights.
 Contact us online or at 416-481-5604 to book a consultation.